 Celebrate Lunar New Year around the US

-Lunar New Year, or Chinese New Year, is celebrated on the first day of the Chinese lunisolar calendar (the traditional Chinese calendar) and is also referred to as the Spring Festival in China.
-This year, festivities celebrating the Year of the Rabbit will run through early February, culminating with a stunning display of cultural performances promoting peace and reconciliation at lantern festivals.
-Here are our top picks for where to experience the Lunar New Year throughout America:
+Lunar New Year, or Chinese New Year, is celebrated on the first day of the the traditional Chinese calendar and is also referred to as the Spring Festival in China.
+This year, festivities celebrating the Year of the Horse will run from mid-February through early March, culminating with a stunning display of cultural performances promoting peace and reconciliation at lantern festivals.
+Here are our top picks for where to experience the Lunar New Year throughout America.

 New York